styluxlive/styluxlive.github.io/content/blog/data-visualization/index.md

   - admin
 tags:
   - Hugo
-  - Hugo Blox
+  - CkritBuilder
   - Markdown
 image:
   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-Hugo Blox is designed to give technical content creators a seamless experience.
-You can focus on the content and Hugo Blox handles the rest.
+CkritBuilder is designed to give technical content creators a seamless experience.
+You can focus on the content and CkritBuilder handles the rest.

 Use popular tools such as Plotly, Mermaid, and data frames.